tldr-pages/tldr/pages/linux/pacman-deptest.md

 # pacman --deptest

-> Check each dependency specified and return a list of dependencies that are not currently satisfied on the system..
+> Check each dependency specified and return a list of dependencies that are not currently satisfied on the system.
 > More information: <https://man.archlinux.org/man/pacman.8>.

 - Display help: